DataDog/documentation/content/en/monitors/service_level_objectives/monitor.md

 ### Define queries

 To start, you need to be using Datadog monitors.
 To set up a new monitor, go to the [monitor creation page][4] and select one of the monitor types that are supported by SLOs (listed below).
 Search for monitors by name and click on it to add it to the source list.

-An example SLO on a monitor is if the latency of all user requests should be less than 250ms 99% of the time in any 30 day window.
+For example, if you have a Metric Monitor that is configured to alert when user request latency is greater than 250ms, you could set a monitor-based SLO on that monitor.
+Let’s say you choose an SLO target of 99% over the past 30 days.
+What this means is that the latency of user requests should be less than 250ms 99% of the time over the past 30 days.
 To set this up, you would:

 1. Select a single monitor or,
 2. Select multiple monitors (up to 20) or,